-His characteristic combination of gravity and outrageous humor allows Beatty to weigh in on thorny issues that include his own experience of racism.
-In conversation with the New Statesman, he half-jokes about developing a “Richter scale of racism”: “I grew up in California: a little tremor can upset you more than a big earthquake, in a weird way.
+His characteristic combination of gravity and outrageous humor allows Beatty to weigh in on thorny issues, including his own experience of racism.
+In conversation with The New Statesman, he half-jokes about developing a “Richter scale of racism”: “I grew up in California: a little tremor can upset you more than a big earthquake, in a weird way.
 Little tremors add up.
 They also signal that a big tremor’s coming.”

 Before The Sellout, Beatty wrote Slumberland, about a DJ professionally known as “Darky,” who travels from 1980s Los Angeles to Berlin in search of a fabulous jazz man.
 His odyssey gives Darky new insight into music, nationality, race, language, and sex.
-Chris Abani, writing in the Los Angeles Times, called Slumberland “laugh-out-loud funny in many places,” with a “burning wit and satire.”
-In the London Times, Hardeep Singh Kohli wrote that Slumberland “crackles with innovation, humour and insight.”
+Chris Abani, writing in The Los Angeles Times, called Slumberland “laugh-out-loud funny in many places,” with a “burning wit and satire.”
+In The London Times, Hardeep Singh Kohli wrote that Slumberland “crackles with innovation, humour and insight.”

 In 2006, Beatty edited Hokum: An Anthology of African-American Humor.
 In Hokum, jokes and funny stories share space with critical essays and commentary from prominent African-American figures from Malcolm X and Sojourner Truth to Spike Lee, Zora Neale Hurston, Wanda Coleman, and even Mike Tyson.
 Reviewing Hokum for the African-American Literature Book Club, Robert Fleming concluded, “Beatty’s book is funny, clever, and intense.
 And very, very essential.”